pschool-in/curriculum/content/grammar/new-topics/pronoun-5.md

 ### Reading Notes:

 We know that pronouns are the words used to replace one or more nouns.
-Apart from Personal, Possessive, Demonstrative and reflexive pronouns, we have an other type of pronoun called interrogative pronoun.
+Apart from Personal, Possessive, Demonstrative and reflexive pronouns, we have another type of pronoun called interrogative pronoun.

 These are used to ask questions.
-The sentences with interrogative pronouns always end up with question mark.
+The sentences with interrogative pronouns always end up with question marks.
 There are five different types of Interrogative pronouns:

 1. What
 2. Which